 Seizures are changes in the brain’s electrical activity.
-These changes can cause dramatic, noticeable symptoms or no symptoms at all.
+These changes can cause dramatic, noticeable symptoms, subtle or mild symptoms, or no symptoms at all.

-The symptoms of a severe seizure include violent shaking and a loss of control.
+The symptoms of a severe seizure include repetitive jerking and stiffening and a loss of control.
 Because some seizures can lead to injury or be a sign of an underlying medical condition, it’s important to seek treatment if you experience them.

 Focal onset seizures